Repost from 2015. Edited, rewritten, and corrected.

-I spotted this tee-shirt at my grandson’s tee ball game last Saturday.
-Most residents of rural NW Ohio are Evangelical/conservative Catholic.
+Several years ago, I spotted this t-shirt at my grandson’s tee ball game.
+Most residents of rural northwest Ohio are Evangelicals or conservative Protestants and Catholics.
 Jesus is on display everywhere one looks.
-There’s at least one church for every three hundred Defiance county residents.
-Republicans hold every major office save one.
-The lone Democrat is a Catholic.
+There’s at least one church for every three hundred Defiance County residents.
+Republicans hold every major office.
 Atheists and agnostics are endangered species.
 Declaring your godlessness is a sure way to be socially ostracized and marginalized.
-If there is place where Jesus is King, this is it.
+If there is place where Jesus is King of Kings and Lord of Lords, this is it.
 Why then are local Christians obsessed with wearing Christian bling and displaying Jesus junk?

-Take the woman wearing the Jesus Loves Me tee shirt.
+Take the woman wearing the Jesus Loves Me t-shirt.
 Does she wear it to remind herself that Jesus loves her?
 Or perhaps she wears it to let her fellow Christians know that she is on their team.
-I wonder if she has thought about who made the shirt, how old they they were, how much they were paid?
-Like American flags made in China, most Christian bling and Jesus junk is made by impoverished people who are paid a pittance of a wage.
+I wonder if she has thought about who made the shirt, how old they were, how much they were paid?
+Like American flags made in China, most Christian bling and Jesus junk is made by impoverished people who are paid poor wages.

 Any cursory reading of the Bible reveals that Jesus preached a lifestyle of moderation and simplicity.
 I wonder if Evangelicals bother to consider what Jesus thinks about their bling and junk?
-Would the apostles have worn Jesus Loves Me tee shirts or adorned their wrists with a WWJD band?
+Would the apostles have worn Jesus Loves Me t-shirts or adorned their wrists with WWJD bands?
 The apostle Paul went from community to community preaching the gospel and establishing new churches.
-I wonder what he would think of 21st century entertainment Christianity?
-If Matthew 5-7, the sermon on the mount, is the essence of what it means to be a follower of Jesus, where can one find such a follower?
-Rare is the Evangelicals who verbalizes their faith in hope of leading a person to Christ.
-Even in the IFB church, a sect that puts a premium on soulwinning, most church members never share their faith one time.
-If Jesus and the gospel is the greatest story ever told, why is it most Christians never share it?
+I wonder what he would think of twenty-first-century entertainment Christianity?
+If Matthew 5-7 — the Sermon on the Mount — is the essence of what it means to be a follower of Jesus, where can one find such followers?
+Rare are Evangelicals who verbalize their faith in the hope of leading a person to Christ.
+Even in IFB churches — a sect that puts a premium on soulwinning — most church members never verbally share their faith even one time.
+If Jesus is the greatest story ever told, why is it most Christians never share it?

-I am of the opinion that Christian bling and Jesus junk are meant to identify one as part of the club.
+Christian bling and Jesus junk are meant to identify one as part of the club.
 The purpose isn’t to evangelize, it’s to let everyone who gazes on their bling or junk know that they are part of Club Jesus®.
-When one puts on Jesus and goes to the mall, grocery, or restaurant, everyone will know what club they belong to.
-Granted atheists can do the same, but most atheists I know are content to quietly live their lives.
+When Christians put on their Jesus shirts and go to the mall, grocery, or restaurant, everyone will know what club they belong to.
+Granted, atheists can do the same, but most atheists I know are content to quietly live their lives.
 And Muslims?
-When’s the last time you’ve seen a Muslim wearing a shirt that says Allah Loves Me or There is No God But Allah?
+When’s the last time you’ve seen a Muslim wearing a shirt that says Allah Loves Me or Allah, the One True God?

 It is primarily Evangelicals who are obsessed with public displays of affection for Jesus.
-It is Evangelicals who co-opt culture and turn it into shirt worn slogans like This Bloods for You or Jesus died for MY SPACE in Heaven.
-Corporate slogans and logos and turned into cutesy sayings and plastered on tee shirts and bumper stickers.
+It is Evangelicals who co-opt culture and turn it into shirt-worn slogans such as This Bloods for You or Jesus died for MY SPACE in Heaven.
+Corporate slogans and logos are turned into cute clichés and plastered on t-shirts and bumper stickers.
 Why?
-Are Christian bling wearing Evangelicals over compensating for something they lack?
+Are Christian bling-wearing Evangelicals over-compensating for something they lack?
 What are they hiding behind the bling and junk?

 Remember the manufacturing concern I mentioned above?
-Why is that some of the most hateful, argumentative, and critical people are those who have the most Jesus junk on their desk?
+Why is that some of the most hateful, argumentative, and critical people are those who have the most Jesus junk on their desks?
 Why does the car of the asshole who cuts you off in traffic often sport a Christian bumper sticker?
 I love to stand back and observe the behavior of God’s chosen ones.
 While certainly there are many thoughtful, polite, helpful, and humble Christians, why are so many of them arrogant, rude, and unkind?
-Ponder for a moment the comments left on this blog by warriors for God, warriors who likely have a Bible verse screen saver on their computer.
-For every Christian who has left a thoughtful, respectful comment, there have been a hundred Christians who’ve left a hateful, argumentative, judgmental one.
+Ponder for a moment the comments left on this blog by warriors for God, soldiers who likely have Bible verse screen savers on their computers and tablets.
+For every Evangelical who has left a thoughtful, respectful comment, there have been a hundred Evangelicals who’ve left hateful, argumentative, judgmental ones.
 Why is this?